 - You will need a minimum of 15 blog posts or articles on the site.
 The more well-written the better.
 It doesn’t hurt to have more.

-- Having a reasonable amount of traffic is beneficial for being accepted, although Google hasn’t outlined what “reasonable” is.
-If you’re not getting traffic to your blog, there’s no use in applying for AdSense as a blog with little to no traffic won’t earn any revenue.
+- Having a reasonable amount of traffic is beneficial for being accepted.
+Google hasn’t specified what “reasonable” is, but you have to be getting some traffic.
+If you’re not getting traffic to your blog, there’s no use in applying for AdSense.
+A blog or website with no traffic won’t earn any revenue.

 Have any questions or comments?
 I would love to hear your feedback in the comment section below!